ERA Schedule to the ERA Licence applicable from 10 March 2017

 THE INCORPORATED SOCIETY OF MUSICIANS (“ISM”) for the literary and musical works which are owned by or controlled by persons represented by ISM and the performances by persons who are represented by ISM which are included in any broadcast.

-ITV NETWORK LIMITED (“ITV Network”) for the broadcasts made on the channel branded as ITV 1 in England and Wales, as the STV regions (formerly known as Grampian TV and Scottish TV) in Scotland, as Ulster in Northern Ireland, and as Channel TV in the Channel Islands, on ITV 2, on ITV 3, on the ITV News Channel and/or any other broadcast service operated by ITV Network Limited or any of its associated or subsidiary companies and all those copyright works owned or controlled by ITV Network Limited or any of its subsidiary or associated companies included in any broadcast.
+ITV NETWORK LIMITED (“ITV Network”) for the broadcasts made on the channel branded as ITV 1 in England and Wales, as the STV regions (formerly known as Grampian TV and Scottish TV) in Scotland, as Ulster in Northern Ireland, and as Channel TV in the Channel Islands, on ITV 2, on ITV 3, on ITV 4, ITVBe, ITV Encore and CITV and/or any other broadcast service operated by ITV Network Limited or any of its associated or subsidiary companies and all those copyright works owned or controlled by ITV Network Limited or any of its subsidiary or associated companies included in any broadcast.

-MECHANICAL COPYRIGHT PROTECTION SOCIETY LIMITED (“MCPS”) for those musical works and sound recordings which are owned or controlled by members of MCPS and entrusted by its members to MCPS and which are included in any broadcast from which an ERA Recording is made.
+MECHANICAL COPYRIGHT PROTECTION SOCIETY LIMITED (“MCPS”) for those musical works (together with any words associated therewith) and sound recordings the rights in which are owned or controlled by members of MCPS and entrusted by its members to MCPS and which works and recordings are included in any broadcast from which an ERA Recording is made.

 MUSICIANS’ UNION (“the MU”) for the performances by persons represented by the MU which are included in any broadcast.